wp-plugins/ewww-image-optimizer/readme.txt

 * added: WP Symposium support via 'Optimize More' in Tools menu
 * added: BuddyPress Activity Plus support via 'Optimize More'
 * fixed: unnecessary check for 'file' field in attachment metadata
+* fixed: network-level settings are not reset on deactivation and reactivation
 * fixed: blog-level settings not displayed when activated at the blog-level on multi-site
 * added: Any plugin that uses wp_image_editor (GD, Imagick, and Gmagick implementations) will be auto-optimized on upload
 * fixed: Optimize More will crash if one of the standard folders does not exist (e.g.: buddypress avatar folders)